 Ariel Kaminer, who writes The Ethicist column in the Sunday … Read More

-There’s a moment in the long and distinguished career of Walter Cronkite that remains carved in stone.
+There’s a moment in the long and distinguished career of Walter Cronkite that remains indelible in the minds of Baby Boomers.

-On November 22, 1963, in the midst of newsroom chaos, the CBS News anchor had interrupted a daytime soap opera with a special bulletin that shots had been … Read More
+On November 22, 1963, in the midst of newsroom chaos, the CBS News anchor had interrupted a daytime soap opera with a special bulletin … Read More

 From Martha and Macy’s to mayhem in Brazil then back to my favorite CEO, let’s take a look.